beancount/docs/docs/beancount_v3.md

 Furthermore, there may be two types of plugins: a plugin that runs on the uninterpolated, unbooked output of the parser, and a plugin that runs on the resolved and booked stream.
 This would allow more creative use of partial input that might be invalid under the limitations of interpolation and booking.

+Updates:

+-   We could convert the plugin system to one that runs at booking/interpolation time.

+-   We should attempt to make the booking/interpolation atomic, in that one could write a Python loop with an accumulator and invoke it independently, so that in theory, booking could be used in the importers (like I do for Ameritrade).

 ### Make Rewriting the Input First Class<a id="make-rewriting-the-input-first-class"></a>

 *Added in Dec 2020 after comments and[<span class="underline">\#586</span>](https://github.com/beancount/beancount/issues/586).*